JRemitz/kubernetes-cris/PITCHME.md

 @snap[west span-40]
 @ul[text-06](false)
 - Introduced in kubernetes 1.5
+- Container Runtimes (Docker/Rkt) had been embedded in k8s
 - Incorporated into the Kubelet which runs on the Node
 - Leverages gRPC calls for common functions like stopping/starting containers, and other things
 @ulend